Sugoi-protocol/Sugoi-smart-donations/README.md

+#To-do
+-Specific Time-stamps.
+-Show specific Time-stamps to the user.

+-Add Aave Network (Not needed initially as it's working incredibly well with Compound, but there could be a pool with all of the altogether)

 # Smart Donations

 Smart Donations is a Smart Contract to disburse your Interest earned by investing in Pools to generate yield for you and chosen NGOs, written in Solidity.